chauta03/disassembler/INSTRUCTIONS.md

 provided to you for that project, such as `same.h`, `printFuncs.h`, `processArguments` (`.c` and `.h`), `printDebug.c`, and `printError.c`, etc.

-Thus, the first thing to do for this project is to copy (and commit) the contents of your DisUtils project into this repository, and make any changes suggested in the feedback to that project.
+Thus, the first thing to do for this project is to copy contents of your DisUtils project into this repository, add and commit them in git, and push that to this repository as a starting point.
+(Make sure to first fix any errors or make other changes that were suggested in the grading feedback to DisUtils.)

 Once you start working on the Disassembler project itself, note that the Makefile provided to you for the DisUtil project included rules for